-Plastic straw, stirrers and cotton buds have been officially ban in England since the start of oct 1st, 2020.
+Plastic straws, stirrers and cotton buds have been officially ban in England since the start of oct 1st, 2020.
 Business will no longer be able to supply these products, marking a positive step in our battle against plastic pollution.

 The law, originally due to start in April but delayed due to the covid-19 event, makes it illegal for businesses to sell or supply the items.
 An exemption will allow hospitals, bars and restaurants to provide plastic straws to people with disabilities or medical conditions that require them.